balena-io/etcher/README.md

 Etcher is free software and may be redistributed under the terms specified in the [license].

+## This is a dummy PR to test CI issue

 [etcher]: https://balena.io/etcher
 [electron]: https://electronjs.org/
 [electron-supported-platforms]: https://electronjs.org/docs/tutorial/support#supported-platforms